kg-construct/rml-core/FNML/definitions.md

 - A <dfn>function triples map</dfn> is a specific type of [triples map](https://rml.io/specs/rml/#triples-map): it is used to describe an [=execution=] using [=RML=].
   As opposed to a [triples map](https://rml.io/specs/rml/#triples-map), specifying the [logical source](https://rml.io/specs/rml/#logical-source) and [subject map](https://rml.io/specs/rml/#subject-map) of a [=function triples map=] is optional.
   When no logical source is specified, the logical source of the triples map referring to the function triples map is used.
-  When no subject map is given, a blank node as subject is generated.
+  When no subject map is specified, a blank node is generated as subject.
 - A <dfn>function term map</dfn> is a specific type of [term map](https://rml.io/specs/rml/#term-map): it generates an [RDF term](https://rml.io/specs/rml/#rdf-term) from a [=function triples map=] that describes an [=execution=].

 <p class="note" data-format="markdown">